Skip to content

 Kent County

-Central county known as the “Heart of Delaware” with mixed agricultural, suburban, and government functions.
-Features the state capital Dover and significant military presence with Dover Air Force Base.
-Characterized by flat coastal plain topography with fertile agricultural lands.
+This central county, often called the “Heart of Delaware,” has a mix of agricultural, suburban, and government functions.
+It includes the state capital, Dover, and a notable military presence with Dover Air Force Base.
+The area has flat coastal plains with fertile agricultural land.

 Sussex County

-Southernmost and largest county by area featuring coastal beaches, agricultural lands, and rapidly growing retirement communities.
-Known for poultry farming, tourism destinations like Rehoboth Beach and Bethany Beach, and increasingly as a retirement destination.
-Characterized by flat coastal plain with extensive wetland areas.
+The southernmost and largest county by area, featuring coastal beaches, farmland, and growing retirement communities.
+It is known for poultry farming, popular tourist spots like Rehoboth Beach and Bethany Beach, and as a retirement destination.
+The landscape is mostly flat with large wetland areas.

 Historical Development